Stratio/cassandra-lucene-index/doc/documentation.rst

     SELECT * FROM tweets WHERE expr(idx, '{...}')'; -- Fetches all nodes, all partitions

-Vnodes partitioner
+Virtual nodes partitioner
-__________________

-//TODO revise this
+_________________________

 A partitioner based on the virtual nodes partition key token ranges.
-When a new node is firstly joined to the cluster, if num_tokens > 1 in cassandra.yaml, then cassandra calculates num_tokens virtual nodes.
-Each row will be stored in an index partition determined by those virtual node raneg inclusion.
-This is s token partitioneer drived by num_tokens in cassandra.yaml

-Partitioning on virtual nodes token guarantees a good load balancing between partitions while speeding up partition-directed searches to the detriment of token range searches performance.
-It allows to efficiently run partition directed queries in nodes indexing more than 2147483519 rows.
-However, token range searches in nodes with more than 2147483519 rows will fail.
-The number of partitions per node should be specified.
+Rows will be stored in an index partition determined by the hash of the virtual node token range number.
+Partition-directed and specific virtual node token range searches will be routed to a single partition, increasing performance.
+However, unbounded token range searches will be routed to all the partitions, with a slightly lower performance.

+Load balancing depends on virtual node token ranges distribution.
+The more virtual nodes, the better distribution (more similarity in number of tokens that falls inside any virtual node) between virtual nodes, the better load balancing.

 .. code-block:: sql